SiliconLabs/bluetooth_applications/bluetooth_rssi_positioning/README.md

 1. Create a **Bluetooth - SoC Empty** project for your device using Simplicity Studio 5.

-2. Copy all attached files in *inc* and *src* folders into the project root folder (overwriting existing app.c).
+2. Copy all attached files in the *inc* and *src* folders into the project root folder (overwriting existing app.c).

-3. Copy the oled folder and its contents to the asset's project root folder - this contains the oled driver and the glib library.
+3. Copy the *oled* folder and its contents to the asset's project root folder - this contains the OLED driver and the GLIB library.

 4. Import the GATT configuration: